Something is exciting and intriguing about exploring abandoned places. They’re rich in history but also have a mysterious and eerie vibe.

-If you’re one who loves to dip their toe in the spooky and scary, you should definitely check out Texas ghost towns.
+If you love to dip your toe in the spooky and scary, you should check out Texas ghost towns.
 Not only do they hold the secrets of the past, but some ghosts of the past might still be roaming the streets.

 From counties with alleged haunted places San Antonio offers like hotels and towns with a handful of people, to places with nothing but ruins, you’ll find what you’re looking for here!